Queen of the Universe (TV series): Season 1 (2021)

 The first season of Queen of the Universe premiered on December 2, 2021, on Paramount+.
 The season ran for six episodes and concluded on December 30, 2021.
 Ada Vox was the runner-up, and Grag Queen was the winner of the first season.

 Season 2 (2023)

-The second season of Queen of the Universe is slated to premiere on June 2, 2023, on Paramount+.
+The second season of Queen of the Universe premiered on June 2, 2023, on Paramount+.